Reinhard Schwabenitzky: Life and career

 During his student years, relations with his mother's new husband were frosty, and Schwabenitzky became unwilling to accept financial support from home.
 He was able to find work as a director's assistant with Axel Corti, Franz Antel and Bernhard Wicki, and also worked as a cameraman on a television series and for various television commercials.
 He produced his own "graduation film" two years before the end of his course, and managed to have the film, "Die Lebensaufgabe" (loosely, "The Tasks of Life") shown on Austrian Television.
 This led to his first commission as a movie director and the production of "Schwester Martha verzichtet auf ihr Glück" (loosely "Sister Martha renounces her good fortune").
 The success of this satirical piece led to a second commission, "Die Entführung einer unmuendigen Person" (loosely "The kidnapping of an irresponsible party"), a forty minute television film, and "Salz der Erde" ("Salt of the earth").
 He also won a screenplay competition.
 The success of "Salz der Erde" triggered another television film commission, resulting in the television series "Ein echter Wiener geh nicht unter" (loosely, "You can't keep a true Viennese down", 1975-1977).
 By March 1975, when he took his final degree exams in Camera work and film directing, he was already a highly successful film director.
 Press reports highlighted the unusual situation, also asserting (incorrectly) that he had passed his degree exams "with honours".
 Meanwhile further successful film productions followed.

 With "Ein echter Wiener geh nicht unter" Schwabenitzky won the German Goldene Kamera award.
-Citing restrictive factors affecting his career with Austrian Television he now relocated to Munich in what was then West Germany.
+Citing restrictive factors affecting his career with Austrian Television he now relocated to Munich.
 His professional career went from strength to strength but his first marriage foundered.
 He was nevertheless able to maintain close contact with his two children.

 During the 1970s and 1980s he achieved success with the thirteen part German television series Parole Chicago (1979), the six part series Tour de Ruhr (1980) and the long-running German comedy series Büro, Büro (1982-1984).
 Another venture involved teaming up with the actor Helmut Fischer to produce a couple of episodes of the long-running television police-drama series Tatort.
 There were also various cinema movies produced with the stage polymath Dieter Hallervorden.

 After more than fifteen years in Bavaria, Schwabenitzky returned to Austria, by now accompanied by Elfi Eschke, his second wife.
 He continued to enjoy popular success, notably with the Austrian television series Kaisermühlen Blues (1992/93) and Oben ohne (2005-2011), both of which achieved cult status.
+In 2018 Schwabenitzky published his novel Stille Nacht und das Geheimnis der Zauberflöte.

-Schwabenitzky died on 9 February 2022, at the age of 74.
+Schwabenitzky died on 9 February 2022, at the age of 74 and was buried in Irrsdorf near Straßwalchen.